 Why Do You Need Posts To Posts Relationships In WordPress?

-Post relationships is a missing part in WordPress.
-The only “built-in” way that mimic the post relationship in WordPress is the
+Post relationships are a missing part in WordPress.
+The only “built-in” way that mimics the post relationship in WordPress is

-Below are some examples of posts to posts relationships that might help you see the benefit of this feature:
+Below are some examples of posts relationships that might help you see the benefit of this feature: